The non-Anglo Englishes (NEs)

 Disturb him again, I call Daddy to come down.)

 Some features of SgE has received more attention than others.
 Wong Jock Onn and others have tried to use the framework of National Semantic Metalanguage (NSM) to explicate cultural terms.
-(Click here for his forthcoming article in the Journal of Pragmatics.)
+(Click here for his article in the Journal of Pragmatics.)
 The use of NSM means that mainly basic words (known as ‘semantic primitives’) will be used in the explication.
 Here are some examples.

 X is a kiasu person =